Stilmant/ChronoClean/docs/SYNOLOGY_INSTALLATION.md

 - It does **not** modify DSM system components or Synology packages.
 - For this guide, Entware is the “environment isolation”, so you don’t need (and we don’t use) Python virtual environments.

+Entware provides an isolated userland under `/opt`.
+No Python virtual environment is required.

 ## 1) Check your architecture

 On the NAS, run: